Skip to main content

 • Users without Unity Catalog write access: Create and use metric views for dashboards without write permissions on a Unity Catalog catalog or schema.

-• Validation before promotion: Test and refine metric definitions before promoting them to governed Unity Catalog metric views.
+• Validation before promotion: Test and refine metric definitions before promoting them to Unity Catalog metric views.

-For metrics that must be shared across multiple dashboards, Genie spaces, or other tools, use Unity Catalog metric views instead.
+For metrics that must be shared across multiple dashboards, Genie Spaces, or other tools, use Unity Catalog metric views instead.
 See Unity Catalog metric views.

-Create a dashboard local metric view
+Create a local metric view

-You can create a dashboard local metric view from one or more tables, or by extending an existing Unity Catalog metric view with additional measures and dimensions.
+You can create a local metric view from one or more tables, or by extending an existing Unity Catalog metric view with additional measures and dimensions.

 Create from tables